Netflix/falcor/_includes/homepage.md

 ### Things to check out in the current site draft (newest first):

+Tables of contents are now in and I've done a first pass at styling them.
+I plan to do a second pass and polish them up once the other remaining big task it out of the way (docs integration).

 Menus for both mobile and desktop are fully styled.

 There are some syntax highlighting examples on the getting started pages.